Birds Georgia

 February: Saving Jemima: Life and Love with a Hard-luck Jay, by Julie Zickefoose.

-March: In honor of Scott Weidensaul's, our Georgia Bird Fest keynote speaker, love of owls, our March meeting will be an Owl Fest.
+Scott Weidensaul's, our Georgia Bird Fest keynote speaker, love of owls, our March meeting will be an Owl Fest.
 Scott is the author of the 2015 Peterson Reference Guide to Owls of North America and the Caribbean.
 Please read a book about owls—fiction, nonfiction, memoir, children's—and come ready to share with the group.

 April: Feathers: The Evolution of a Natural Miracle, by Thor Hanson.